tecnico-sec/Project-Overview-2021_1/README.md

 The presentations will be organized as follows:

-- 8 minutes for presentation of the work done, supported by slides, with a mandatory 2 minute live demo
+- 8 minutes for presentation of the work done, supported by slides, including a mandatory 2 minute live demo
 (also prepare a video of the demo, as backup, just in case there is a technical problem);
 - 7 minutes for questions and answers.